xpepermint/qos/README.md

 queue.start();
 ```

 Now we are ready to enqueue a job using the `enqueue` command.
+The job execution will start immediately.

 ```js
 const path = require('path');